Configuration Reference

 tools

 Tools are what agents actually call.
-Four types: search, bash, collect, and knowledge.
+Four types: search,

 search